stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 There we can plug in the lpdf and get back each of the partials.

 Note that for univariate distributions wolfram handles things a bit simpler, though for multivariate distributions you'll have to use matrixcalculus.
+Though for both you'll have a much nicer time if you plug in the log'd version of the function.
 One other nice thing about the matrixcalculus site is that it can generate latex which is nice for documentation.